 Different major trends in technology are bending the way we look at the world.
 Technologies like cloud computing, open software, Big Data, IoT and others, have made it easy for small technological startups to become huge and marketable, in and across every channel that is possibly available in it.

 Open source platforms and cloud computing have made it easy for the startups, to enter the finance industry.
 The fintech firms envelop a series of sub-industries, as a part of the finance sector.
 Here are a few industries that have seen changes and transformations:

-We have had the experience in developing fintech apps, from the scratch, based on the needs of the clients.
+We have had the experience on fintech app development, from the scratch, based on the needs of the clients.

 ftcash – Easiest Payment through your phone